 Apple, like most of the tech giants in the U.S, has its headquarter ‘Apple Park’ in Cupertino, California.
 However, the high living cost of Silicon Valley ( San Francisco Bay Area in Northern California) is draining the region of talent.
-And foreseeing the difficulty in ” hiring and retaining” complement employees, Apple is “ramping up efforts to decentralize out of Silicon Valley”.
+And foreseeing the difficulty in ” hiring and retaining” competent employees, Apple is “ramping up efforts to decentralize out of Silicon Valley”.

 As reported by Mark Gurman of Bloomberg, Apple’s decentralization plan includes domestic and international expansion.
 Apple’s online service chief, Eddy Cue is investing in multiple Los Angeles offices and a location in Nashville.
 Similarly, Jeff Williams, Apple’s chief operating officer, “is discussing the cost benefits of a more global workforce, and Deirdre O’Brien, the retail and HR chief, has evangelized for the diversity benefits.”